ISDuBA/ISDuBA/docs/keycloak.md

 - Claim JSON type: ```JSON```

-- For the switches, Multivalued should be turned off, the rest on
+- For the switches, all should be turned on

+## Users, groups and roles

 Create roles via Realm roles: